louissharrock/louissharrock.github.io/_news/announcement_20.md

 related_posts: false
 ---

-We have a new preprint on "Efficient Online Learning in Interacting Particle Systems" on the arXiv.
+We have a new preprint on "Efficient Online Learning in Interacting Particle Systems" available on the arXiv.
 Check it out [here](https://arxiv.org/abs/2602.20875).